waywardgeek/subset_sum_crypto/README.md

 That said, inventing new crypto is fun.
 This scheme is inspired from [Merkle Puzzles](https://en.wikipedia.org/wiki/Merkle%27s_Puzzles).
-If we want to increase the sequrity of the scheme to exponential advantage rather than quadratic, then maybe Bob can pick a random subset of puzzles, rather than just one, and only Alice can figure out which puzzles Bob chose.
+If we want to increase the security of the scheme to exponential advantage rather than quadratic, then maybe Bob can pick a random subset of puzzles, rather than just one, and only Alice can figure out which puzzles Bob chose.
 The simplest way to combine Bob's subset of chosen puzzles is just to add them.
-It turns out that deteermining Bob's chosen subset from the sum is hard, and in some cases NP-complete, making this a good candidate for a public key cryptography scheme.
+It turns out that determining Bob's chosen subset from the sum is hard, and in some cases NP-complete, making this a good candidate for a public key cryptography scheme.
 From there, I just used the most obvious way for Alice to determine Bob's
 subset: encode 1 unique bit in each value so that I can read off the subset from the binary representation of the sum.
-To make it hard for Eve to see this binary representation, I just blineded them with a randomk `r` and a random prime modulus `p`.
+To make it hard for Eve to see this binary representation, I just blinded them with a random secret `r` and a random secret prime modulus `p`.

 Alice starts by picking random secret 256-bit prime `p` in the range [2^256..2^257], and then computes 118 values `v[i]`, for `i` in [0..117]: